zboxfs/zbox-docs/docs/api/javascript.md

 Return a [stream.Readable] stream which can read file continuously.

-This method is for Node.js only.
+This method is for Node.js only, not available in browser.

 #### Example